Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

    * - Other
      - Content that cannot be classified by any of the other Data_Types.

+       Note that Data_Type Other MUST NOT be used if there isn’t sufficient information available to classify the content.
      - A&I_Database\ |br|\ |lb|
        Aggregated_Full_Content\ |br|\ |lb|
        Discovery_Service\ |br|\ |lb|